Purdue University Airport (LAF)

 - Please request all early turns and non-standard traffic patterns from the controller.

 - During periods of heavy pattern traffic volume, (5+ aircraft in the pattern), expect upwind extensions and potential changes to your pattern traffic direction (left/right pattern).
-Please read back all control instructions issued to you by the controller to verify that you understand all control instructions issued.
+Please read back all control instructions issued to you by the controller to verify that you understand.
+If you have a question or are unsure, ask the tower.

 Ground Control